 Claiming loss relief on a share disposal.

-We've previously discussed shares and negligible value claims, however by claiming loss relief on a share disposal you can also reduce your income tax liability.
+We've previously discussed shares and negligible value claims.
+However by claiming loss relief on a share disposal you can also reduce your income tax liability.
 This post discusses the circumstances where it's possible to make a valid claim.

 When claiming loss relief on a share disposal, you will need to consider the circumstances in which the loss arose.
-The important point to mention is that a loss on a share disposal must qualify for capital gains tax loss relief before considering whether income tax loss relief applies.
-A share disposal, potentially qualifies for capital gains tax loss relief in the following circumstances:
+Equally important is that a loss on a share disposal qualifies for capital gains tax loss relief, before considering whether income tax loss relief applies.

 Shares - qualifying conditions required

-It should be noted that shares in a trading company includes stock, though does not include shares or stock which do not form part of a company's ordinary share capital.
+Additionally, shares in a trading company includes stock, though does not include shares or stock which do not form part of a company's ordinary share capital.

 Qualifying trading company